 - Six Learning Principles from Sharon Bowman’s book Using Brain Science to Make Teaching Stick

-- A work-related mission statement to help them continue to be effective facilitators
+- A work-related mission statement to help continue to be effective facilitators

 - Moe, Jerry (1993).
 Discovery: Finding the Buried Treasure.
 Dallas: ImaginWorks.

 - Bowman, Sharon L. (2011).
 Using Brain Science to Make Teaching Stick.
 Bowperson Publishing

 - Prevention Games “Cookbook”, Activities Contributed by: Hays Caldwell Council, Rainbow Days, and Recovery Resource Council